robertmand/FAIR-DaSH/_episodes/ep3.md

 > (taxonomy)[https://www.ncbi.nlm.nih.gov/taxonomy].
 {: .challenge}

->## Answer
+> ## Answer
-> OK ….
-There are many.
-There are more metadata annotations than there are free texts.
+> There are more metadata annotations than there are free texts.
 There are obvious ontologies under Source Characteristics such as “Developmental stage”, Disease, Organism part, cell type... etc. These ontologies requested upon submission and depends on the type of your data and database.
 > ![](../fig/rnaseq8.png)
 > There are also others that are not so obvious.
 Under “Protocols”, a protocol ontology is used under the column” type” as well as a hardware ontology under
 > “Hardware”.
 By selecting the blue > node-and-edge icon next to the protocol type, you are taken to the